 How to Handle a Late-Paying Client in the UAE Without Damaging the Relationship

-Late payment is one of the most common cash flow challenges facing UAE tech businesses, particularly those working with larger corporate clients or government entities.
-Handling it effectively requires a combination of clear contractual terms, consistent follow-up, and professional communication.
+Late payment is one of the most common cash flow challenges facing UAE tech businesses.
+Handling it effectively requires clear contractual terms, consistent follow-up, and professional communication.

 Prevention Is Better Than Cure